Thank you for believing in us.

 But realistically, KSL is bigger than STEM.
 It's bigger than any series or curriculum that we teach.
 We are so proud of our programming, which is 100% original content that we write based on kids questions.
 But it's more powerful than an individual class on how mops work (absorption), why some pancakes are thick (viscosity) and how does an iPad™ turn off (light polarization).
 Kids Science Labs two co-founders are both engineers.
 Our teachers, who have all been through our rigorous training program, are talented, hardworking, patient and engaged professionals who are passionate about kids and their ability to learn anything.
 However, we are not just for "science kids" and never will be.
 Quite the opposite.
 Over the years, we have had just as much success engaging young dancers, artists, Lego™ builders, and soccer players as we have had with kids who at a young age want to be scientists.

-We are desperate to share KSL Why?
+We are excited to share KSL.
+Why?
 Because something special happens when our children define themselves as inventors, creators, and scientists.
 They embrace problem solving, critical thinking, their natural creativity, and determination.
 That is life changing.

 Often our academic careers are measured by our ability to absorb and retain facts and knowledge, which is important.
 However, 4-7 years after graduation, the system changes.
 Companies come to campus and try to hire the best students but they all want the same thing.
 They want students who are innovative, creative, problem solvers.
 It's the same way with graduate school applications.
 We are looking for something different.....but hold up, why is it that we are never, ever really taught creativity, problem solving and design.
 Whether you are a lawyer, physician, engineer, investor, poet, or politician, the skills that result in your outperformance are based on critical thinking and problem solving.
 Not to discount knowledge, because it matters greatly, but outperformance in our college and professional life relies on how we think about a problem, navigate research, have the courage to try, and think creatively about how to achieve a certain outcome that may not be easy.